montajesaj1/RA-AJ-2024S/README.md

 final_df['Compound/Substance'] = final_df['Link'].apply(lambda x: 'COMPOUND' if 'compound' in str(x) else ('SUBSTANCE' if 'substance' in str(x) else 'N/A'))
 ```

+Finally, I exported this as a scraped_pubchem_data_final.csv and uploaded it to the SharePoint.

 <br>

 # InXight Data Collection